adityanagara/adityanagara.github.io/_posts/2016-02-28-Vaisala-Open-Weather-Data-Challenge.md

 {:.center}
 ![Figure 1.
 Sensor map in the Dallas Fort-Worth area Texas](/pictures/GPS_ASOS_Locations.png)

-The following figure summarizes the data pipeline.
+The following figure summarizes the data pipeline which includes all of out input data bases to our output products.
 {:.center}
 ![Figure 1.
 Data pipeline to realize this nowcasting algorithm in realtime](/pictures/data_pipeline.png)